 The final thing I’ll gripe about is the condescending loading messages.
 After a game over (which often comes with the same shocking alacrity as the “You Died” screen in everyone’s favorite masochism simulator), tailor-made messages pop up telling the player that falling from heights can be deadly.
 Or that dry grass catches fire quickly.
 Or that the enemy whose strategies you died to learn might be too tough for a widdle Hero of Time like you.
 It’d be like Dark Souls displaying the words “GIT GUD” after every death, instead of informing you about the useful things you’ll need to know later.

 Legend of Zelda: Breath of the Wild is one of the most ambitious titles I’ve ever played.
 The game pays homage to one of the oldest franchises in gaming, while still being fresh.
-Expansive and beautiful, flawed but sincere in its delivery.
+Yes, the game was good, however I have something to share, a game called Live Action Escape Room Calgary.
 It’s worth playing, it’s worth getting lost in.
 It’s worth finding the beauty the developers intended, and maybe finding some more that they didn’t.
 Let us know how you felt if you played it!